U.S. Treasury to sell more GM shares as it winds down stake

 The offering will take place along with the sale of 20 million shares of GM stock held by the UAW Retiree Medical Benefits Trust, bringing the total size of the sale to 50 million shares, it said.

-The exit of Treasury also will eliminate the stigma of government ownership - some critics dubbed the company "Government Motors" - that GM executives said has hurt sales.

-The U.S. government, which initially took a 60.8 percent stake in the No. 1 U.S. automaker as part of its $49.5 billion bailout, had said it planned to sell its remaining shares by April 2014.

-Some analysts said Treasury could even unwind its position by year end.
+The U.S. government, which initially took a 60.8 percent stake in the No. 1 U.S. automaker as part of its $49.5 billion bailout, had said it planned to sell its remaining shares by early 2014.
+Some analysts said it could unwind the position even sooner.

-"This could open the door for additional capital actions including a potential dividend," RBC capital markets analyst Joseph Spak said in a research note.
-GM is scheduled to host its annual shareholders meeting in Detroit on Thursday.
+Joseph Spak, an analyst with RBC Capital Markets, said a quicker exit could "open the door for additional capital actions including a potential dividend."

 The government looks certain to end up billions of dollars in the hole on the cost of the bailout.
 Treasury officials have said the goal was not to turn a profit but to save U.S. jobs.

+GM shares on Wednesday opened down slightly at $34.90.
+At that price, the Treasury's sale would net $1.05 billion.
+The government would still hold 211.7 million shares after the public offering is completed, which would be valued at around $7.39 billion.

-Treasury has recovered $31.7 billion in bailout funds so far, with $17.7 billion still outstanding.
-After accounting for the expected proceeds from this latest sale, Treasury would need to sell its remaining shares for an average of more than $78 a share to break even.
+However, the Treasury has recovered only $31.7 billion in bailout funds so far, with $17.7 billion still outstanding.

-Treasury officials declined to comment further on the timing of the latest sale, but analysts said the S&P listing was a big factor.

-"It's no coincidence that the company's inclusion in the S&P 500 would ... enable the Treasury to be able to sell," Gabelli & Co auto analyst Brian Sponheimer said.
+Citigroup Inc., JPMorgan Chase & Co. and Morgan Stanley are acting as the joint book-running managers of the proposed offering, the Treasury said.

 GM will rejoin the S&P 500 index .SPX on Thursday after the close of trading.
 This is seen as a milestone since the company filed for bankruptcy reorganization in 2009.
 As a result, GM was kicked out of the S&P 500 slot.